WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/intro.md

 2. Modify the blueprint using the configurator methods
 3. Commit the configuration with [Configure()](xref:BlueprintCore.Blueprints.BlueprintConfigurator`2.Configure)
     * Until this is called, no changes are made to the blueprint
-    * After commit the blueprint is validated and any errors are logged as warnings
+    * After commit the blueprint is validated and any errors are logged as a warning

 ### Common Methods